omaherne/DigitalComp/README.md

 # DigitalComp
 ## Soundscape Project

+### About
+This audio project is an introduction to the sport of rowing.
+Not many people are aware of how hard this sport really is, and how much hard work it takes to be good.
+This project gives a brief overview of what it's like to go to a rowing practice.
+It starts out very calm and easy, however most days consist of intense workouts for long periods of time.
+This sport is all about teamwork and working hard, but also having fun and bonding with your teamates.

 ### Part One: The Start
 So far I have included some of the audio files I have been using and normalized the audio so that it wasn't too loud for the listener.
 There is a screenshot of me using the normalize effect.
 I still need to get more audio, as it is hard to get clean audio in the boat.
 I wasn't able to check out a